Cultural legacy of the Titanic: In anime and manga

-The Japanese manga spin-off series of Doraemon known as The Doraemons featured the Titanic in a special chapter entitled Titanic the Ghost Ship, in which Dora-the-Kid acts as Jack Dawson facing on Rose DeWitt Bukater.
-Jack and Rose in particular were two characters from the famous 1997 James Cameron film.
-Certain aspects in this chapter are also similar to that of the 1997 film as well.
+The Japanese manga spin-off series of Doraemon known as The Doraemons featured the Titanic in a special chapter entitled Titanic the Ghost Ship, which takes inspiration from the famous 1997 James Cameron film using several elements from the film.
+During this chapter, Dora-the-Kid acts as Jack Dawson facing on Rose DeWitt Bukater, both of whom are characters from the 1997 film.

 In the 2017 anime movie Black Butler: Book of the Atlantic, the fictional ocean liner Campania suffers a similar fate to Titanic including getting hit by an iceberg and splitting in half as well as lifeboats being filled by women and children first.
 The Campania also appears in the Black butler manga, in volumes IX-XIV, and it is filled with corpses that have been made to appear revived, or to use their terms, "Absolute Salvation".

 On stage

 In 1997, the musical Titanic was made.
 It won Tony Award for Best Musical.

 In 2024, British theatremaker Russell Lucas made a show about openly gay Titanic survivor Edward Dorking.
 Third Class – A Titanic Story charts Edward's journey on the American vaudeville circuit as he recreates the third-class experience.